Community Resources

 Housing

-Mission Economic Development Agency (MEDA): Is a nonprofit rooted in San Francisco’s Mission District.
-MEDA provides housing assistant programs for community members in addition to financial planning, tax preparation, business development, job training, and much more.
+Mission Economic Development Agency (MEDA): MEDA provides housing assistant programs for community members in addition to financial planning, tax preparation, business development, job training and more.

 Episcopal Community Services: Provides essential services to individuals and families experiencing homelessness in San Francisco.